open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 Users will need to configure a new Entity detector for new entities being modelled.

-### Navigational attributes need to exist and can be used to identify an entity but could be augmented with UUID or other aspects. - Having ONLY a UUID for entity identification is not good enough.
+### Navigational attributes need to exist and can be used to identify an entity but could be augmented with UUID or other aspects. - Having ONLY a UUID for entity identification is not good enough

 Resource will still be composed of identifying and descriptive attributes of Entity, allowing baseline navigational attributes users already expect from resource.

 ### Collector augmentation / enrichment (resource, e.g.) - Should be extensible and not hard-coded.
-We need a general algorithm not specific rulesets.
+We need a general algorithm not specific rulesets

 Entity concept provides a new "bundle" mechanism to resource for the Collector to augment enrich a group of attributes and better identify conflicts (or identity changes) caused therein.